derekbarbosa/EC463/derek/derekLOGBOOK.md

 * Not many updates
 * 18650 has 23 hours as of 5:00 pm.
 Fantastic
 * Exploring options of moving game 3 code into docker container for higher cross-compat.

+### 4/4/228181
+* Finished push-button and sleep() code, refactored/refined codebase and finished LED menu support
+* Looking into adding physical toggle for LCD backlight
+* began looking into enclosure manuf. for ECE day